papivot/cluster-api-aws/README.md

 machinedeployment.cluster.x-k8s.io/workload-cluster-md-0 created
 awsmachinetemplate.infrastructure.cluster.x-k8s.io/workload-cluster-md-0 created
 ```
 In a short time, a machine deployment consisting of 2 machines (2 worker nodes) will be added to the workload cluster.

 ```shell
 kubectl --kubeconfig=/tmp/workload-cluster.conf get nodes
 ```
-should return something similar -
+Should display an output similar to this -

 ```console
 NAME                                       STATUS   ROLES    AGE     VERSION